gridcentric/grinder/README.md

 Guest Platforms
 ---------------

-Currently Grinder supports Windows 7 instances in addition to Linux instances.
+Currently Grinder supports Windows instances in addition to Linux instances.
+Specifically, Windows 7 (any service pack), Windows Server 2008 R2, and Windows Server 2012.
 Grinder can be made aware of instances running Windows by providing the `platform` key through the image configuration.
 For Windows instances the value should be `windows`.
 When the key is not provided, the value defaults to `linux`.
 A Windows image configuration might look like this:

     --image=win7.img,distro=win7,arch=64,user=test,flavor=m1.large,platform=windows